Cost of living · Burlington, Vermont · 2026

 How much does housing cost in Burlington?

 A 2-bedroom apartment in Burlington costs approximately $2,140 per month based on HUD Fair Market Rent data.
-Housing makes up about 24% of the total monthly budget.
+At about 47% of the monthly needs budget, housing is the largest cost category here.

 Is Burlington more expensive than the national average?